 While plant-based and vegan may appear similar on the surface, understanding their precise definitions is essential for navigating the realms of conscious living and sustainable eating.

-The term plant-based is much younger.
-It was shaped by a biochemist Colin Campbell in 1980.
+The term plant-based was first used by biochemist Colin Campbell in 1980.
 He first used it while presenting his research about a plant-based diet’s effect on human health.
 The research showed that refraining from large amounts of meat and dairy can help reduce the risk of some types of cancer and other diseases.

 At its core, plant-based living revolves around a simple yet powerful principle: embracing the abundance of whole, unprocessed plant foods as the cornerstone of our diet.
 Picture a vibrant plate filled with an array of colorful fruits, crisp vegetables, hearty whole grains, and protein-packed legumes.
 Plant-based eating encourages us to savor nature's offerings, revel in the flavors and textures of plant-based cuisine, and nourish our bodies with the wholesome goodness that springs from the earth.
 It's a lifestyle that recognizes the potential health benefits of incorporating plants while allowing for flexibility in personal choices, even if that means occasionally includin